 Subsection 5.
-The Danish Maritime Authority shall not be obliged itself to carry out surveys and approvals covered by an authorization issued in pursuance of subsections 1 or 2.
+The Danish Maritime Authority shall not be obliged itself to carry out surveys and approvals covered by an authorization issued in pursuance of subsection 1 or 2.

 Subsection 6.
-When an authorization is issued under subsections 1 or 2, the Danish Maritime Authority may, at the request of the authorized party, conclude an agreement that limited liability rests with the authorized party for damage caused by simple negligence during the performance of the tasks covered by the authorization.
+When an authorization is issued under subsection 1 or 2, the Danish Maritime Authority may, at the request of the authorized party, conclude an agreement that limited liability rests with the authorized party for damage caused by simple negligence during the performance of the tasks covered by the authorization.

 Section 23.
-The Minister for Economic and Business Affairs may lay down rules to the effect that ships of a length of 45 metres or more shall be registered with an authorized classification society.
+The Minister for Business and Growth may lay down rules to the effect that ships of a length of 45 metres or more shall be registered with an authorized classification society.